magopian/blog/src/making-a-pong-game-in-elm-4.md

 ```

-Nothing fancy here, but maybe the `maybeDistance`: we "combine" both `Maybe`s
+Nothing fancy here appart from the `maybeDistance`: we "combine" both `Maybe`s
-by keeping the first one that isn't a `Nothing`.
-This way we simplify the `case
+by keeping the first one that isn't a `Nothing` if any.
+This way we simplify
-maybeDistance` and we don't have to duplicate the code that updates the
+the `case maybeDistance` and we don't have to duplicate the code that updates
-`horizSpeed` and `vertSpeed` if there's a hit on the left or right paddle.
+the `horizSpeed` and `vertSpeed` if there's a hit on the left or right paddle.

 Now for the hairy `maybeBounceDistanceFromCenter`: